Taming-the-BEAST/FBD-tutorial/README.md

 ### Priors for the Clock Model

-Since we are assuming that the branch rates are drawn from a lognormal distribution, this induces two hyperparameters: the mean and standard deviation (\mi{ORCucldMean.c} and \mi{ORCsigma.c} respectively).
-By default, the prior distribution on the \mi{ORCucldMean.c} parameter is an improper, uniform distribution on the interval ($0,\infty$).
-Note that this type of prior is called improper because the prior density of a \textit{uniform} distribution with infinite bounds does not integrate to $1$.
+Since we are assuming that the branch rates are drawn from a lognormal distribution, this induces two hyperparameters: the mean and standard deviation (**ORCucldMean.c** and **ORCsigma.c** respectively).
+By default, the prior distribution on the `ORCucldMean.c` parameter is an improper, uniform distribution on the interval ($0,\infty$).
+Note that this type of prior is called improper because the prior density of a _uniform_ distribution with infinite bounds does not integrate to 1.
 Although improper priors can sometimes lead to proper posterior distributions, they may also have undesired effects and cause problems with mixing and convergence.

-\begin{framed}
-Reveal the options for the prior on \mi{ORCucldMean.c} by clicking on the $\blacktriangleright$.
-Change the prior density to an \mi{Exponential} with a mean of \cl{10.0}.
-[Figure \ref{setPriorUCLD}]
+>Reveal the options for the prior on **ORCucldMean.c** by clicking on the $\blacktriangleright$.
+Change the prior density to an **Exponential** with a mean of **10.0**.
-\end{framed}
-%%% More info needed here

 \begin{figure}[h!]
 \centering